-will cause the file ${\tt BLINK.BAS}$ to be compiled using MPASM as the assembler and targeted for a PIC16C71 processor.
+will cause the file BLINK.BAS to be compiled targeted for a PIC16F877a processor.

 The first item not starting with a minus is assumed to be the Filename.
 If no extension is specified, the default extension .BAS is used.
 If a path is specified, that directory is searched for the named file.
 Regardless of where the source file is found, files generated by PBP are placed in the current directory.